If you have relationship OCD, or ROCD, you may live with persistent unwanted thoughts about your bonds and loved ones.

 Or maybe you can’t stop finding flaws in your relationship, so you spend all of your spare time searching for answers on the internet.
 But no matter how much you research, you never find the certainty you need.

-This constant quest to be sure may leave you feeling frustrated, full of anxiety, and exhausted.
+This constant quest to be sure about your bond may leave you feeling frustrated, full of anxiety, and exhausted.
 At the same time, your partner may feel confused and not know how to help.

-While ROCD has recently become more popular as a topic of discussion, researchers have only begun to focus attention on this mental health condition.
+While ROCD has recently become more popular as a topic of discussion, researchers have only begun to focus attention on the link between OCD and relationships.

-The most common form of ROCD involves intimate relationships between romantic partners.
-It can also occur in other relationships.
+The most common form of ROCD involves intrusive thoughts and obsessions about intimate relationships between romantic partners.
+But it can also occur in other relationships.

-Although it’s not an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), it’s considered a form of obsessive-compulsive disorder (OCD).
+Although it’s not an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), ROCD is considered a form of obsessive-compulsive disorder (OCD).

 - whether their partner or relationship is right for them